On Air Now

 Who are the greatest violinists of all time?
 We’ve asked our experts at Classic FM and come up with the top 25, listed alphabetically.
-Let us know if we've missed out your favourite in the comments below.

 When the idea of a child prodigy was still something strange and new, Joshua Bell was one of the only musicians to actually turn it into a fully-fledged career through sheer, continued hard work and excellence.